-As an elected representative this is a role of fundamental importance.
-You will be contacted by your constituents with requests for help and you are likely to receive a lot of expected to be familiar with every single detail across a range of policies (although as you gain experience you will inevitably become more knowledgeable).
+with their problems, you are not expected to be familiar with every single detail across a range of policies (although as you gain experience you will inevitably become more knowledgeable).
 Your job is to represent your constituents' concerns to the council - either via officers or the elected member for the particular area of policy - and try to get the problem solved.